ToddBear/LangGuidedProgram/README.md

 ## Acknowledgments

-Our project is build upoon [VirtualHome](https://github.com/xavierpuigf/virtualhome_unity) and [ResActGraph](https://github.com/andrewliao11/env-aware-program-gen).
+Our project is build upon [VirtualHome](https://github.com/xavierpuigf/virtualhome_unity) and [ResActGraph](https://github.com/andrewliao11/env-aware-program-gen).
 Thanks for your great constributions!